nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### <a name="section2"> 3.2 Installation Guide

-1. Ensure system has Java 11
+1. Ensure system has Java 11.

-2. Download the latest JAR file from this [website](https://github.com/AY2021S2-CS2113T-F08-2/tp/releases)
+2. Download the latest JAR file from this [website](https://github.com/AY2021S2-CS2113T-F08-2/tp/releases).

-3. Open the command window
+3. Open the command window.
-    - Click the search icon in the bottom left side of the screen
+    - Click the search icon in the bottom left side of the screen.
-    - Type ‘command prompt’ in the search bar
+    - Type ‘command prompt’ in the search bar.
-    - Select the application called ‘Command Prompt’
+    - Select the application called ‘Command Prompt’.

-4. `cd` into the folder containing the JAR file
+4. `cd` into the folder containing the JAR file.
-    - Locate the file path of the JAR file that you have downloaded
+    - Locate the file path of the JAR file that you have downloaded.
-    - For example:  (C:\Users\JohnDoe\Downloads), where JohnDoe is the user’s name
+    - For example:  (C:\Users\JohnDoe\Downloads), where JohnDoe is the user’s name.
-    - Then, run the following command: `cd [File Path]`
+    - Then, run the following command: `cd [File Path]`.
-    - Example: `cd C:\Users\JohnDoe\Downloads`
+    - Example: `cd C:\Users\JohnDoe\Downloads`.
-    - Run the following command: `java -jar [JAR file name]`
+    - Run the following command: `java -jar [JAR file name]`.

 :information_source: HealthVault is optimized for screen sizes with the following specifications: 1450px (width) x 600px (height).
 Using smaller screen sizes and dimensions may result in a suboptimal viewing experience for various functionalities.